bsstahl/CognitiveInheritance/Posts/troubleshooting-information-for-machinelearning-modelbuilder-issue-1027.md

 I want to be clear that this problem is in a **preview version**, where problems like this are expected.
 I don't want the team working on this tooling to think that I am being reproachful of their work in any way.
 In fact, I want to compliment them and thank them for what is generally an extremely valuable tool.

-To reproduce this problem, use this [Data File](https://gist.githubusercontent.com/bsstahl/06db6cfce2fbbc2e6d455631ffff8108/raw/7466eb3f60fe881300de004954b240950069675d/SourceData_Mocked.csv) to train an `Issue Classification` model in the ModelBuilder tool by using the `Key` column to predict the `Value` column.
+To reproduce this problem, use this [Data File](https://gist.githubusercontent.com/bsstahl/06db6cfce2fbbc2e6d455631ffff8108/raw/7466eb3f60fe881300de004954b240950069675d/SourceData_Mocked.csv) to train an **Issue Classification** or **Text Classification** model in the ModelBuilder tool by using the *Key* column to predict the *Value* column.
 The keys have intelligence built into them that are valid predictors of the Value (I didn't design this stuff).

 Machines that are unable to complete this task get a error stating `Specified label column 'Value' was not found.` with a stack trace similar to [this](https://gist.githubusercontent.com/bsstahl/06db6cfce2fbbc2e6d455631ffff8108/raw/52e01628cb6f449fd95091eaa033559a6c4b386e/StackTrace.txt).